Members of the ACSS

 Professor Julie Barnett (Deputy Chair)

 Julie Barnett is Professor of Health Psychology and Associate Pro-Vice-Chancellor of Research at the University of Bath.
-Julie is a social and health psychologist with research experience and interests around risk perception and risk communication, loneliness and social connection and experiences of managing food hypersensitivity.
+Julie is a social and health psychologist with research experience and expertise around risk perception and risk communication, loneliness and social connection and managing food hypersensitivity

 Professor Dan Rigby

-Daniel Rigby is a Professor of Environmental Economics at the University of Manchester, and also holds a position at the University of Western Australia.
-He has been undertaking research in food and agriculture for over 20 years with his work increasingly focused on food and food safety.
+Dan Rigby is a Professor of Economics at the University of Manchester, and also holds a position at the University of Western Australia.
+He has been undertaking research in food and agriculture for over 25 years with his work increasingly focused on food and food safety.

 Professor George Gaskell